nathanjliu/WRC-API/README.md

 ## Get rally IDs

-Get shortname, name and ID for rallys from a given year.
+Get shortname, name and ID for rallies from a given year.

 Note: Supports 2016, 2017 and 2018 only.